 - Digging For dogs especially, digging is a form of play and a way to release energy.

-- Destructive Behaviors When Alone Separation anxiety and boredom often go hand-in-hand — particularly if your pet is left alone for long hours.
+- Destructive Behaviors When Alone Boredom and separation anxiety are frequently linked, especially if your pet is left alone for extended periods of time.

 Boredom vs. Misbehavior: How to Tell the Difference